 Cal’s current work with an LGBT-rights organization in Malawi tracks the emergence of ‘key populations’—as knowledge object, target for global health interventions, and site of affective, activist, and monetary investment—in Africa.
 Drawing on long-term ethnography, the project excavates the submerged racialized ontologies of global health’s metrics, concepts, sociotechnical infrastructures, and technologies, and considers how they have produced imaginaries and valuations of African health and vulnerability.
 As part of this collaboration, they co-edited a collection of life stories shared by lesbian and gender-nonconforming Malawians, titled Proudly Malawian (Ma'Thoko's Books, 2016).

-In collaboration with Nicole Dalmer (Health Aging & Society, McMaster) and the Aging in Data (AiD) group, Cal is examining the datafication of aging by employing creative methods to map and visualize Canadian older adults’ dataspheres and data-experiences.
+In collaboration with Nicole Dalmer (Health Aging & Society, McMaster) and with support from the Aging in Data (AiD) group, Cal is examining the datafication of aging by employing creative methods to map and visualize Canadian older adults’ dataspheres, data-experiences, and technology life-stories.
 In collaboration with Lyndsey Beutin (Communication Studies & Media Arts, McMaster), Cal is working on a project that employs media ethnography, visual analysis, and interviews to critically analyze the normative, racialized, and number-centric definitions of 'health' upheld by diabetes care protocols in North America.
 Check out Sick Futurity, the zine they co-authored, if you're interested in this work (free download on Instagram @sickfuturity).

 Finally, Cal is the co-author (with Greta LaFleur, Yale University) of a book titled Birding (under contract with Duke University Press) that explores the pleasures and politics of birdwatching.

-Cal enjoys travel, running, birding, tarot, making soap, hiking, and gardening.
+Cal enjoys travel, running, birding, tarot, making soap, hiking, pickleball, and gardening.
+Before joining McMaster, they taught for eight years in the wonderful Anthropology Department at Oberlin College in Ohio.

 Affiliations